Russian court fines Google nearly $ 100 million for content - ExBulletin

 Russian court fines Google nearly $ 100 million for content

-A Moscow court has fined Google nearly $ 100 million for failing to remove content prohibited by local law.
+A Moscow court has fined Google nearly $ 100 million for not removing content prohibited by local law.

-Moscow-A Moscow court fined Google nearly $ 100 million on Friday for failing to remove content prohibited by local law.
-This is a penalty that reflects Russia’s efforts to increase pressure on major tech companies.
+According to NbcNews, this is a penalty that reflects Russia’s efforts to put pressure on major tech companies.

 The Tagansky District Court ruled that Google repeatedly failed to remove the banned content and ordered the company to pay a fine of about 7.2 billion rubles (about $ 98.4 million).

-Google said it would examine court documents and decide on the next step.
+Google said it would investigate court documents before deciding on the next step.

+In early 2021, authorities accused tech companies of not removing announcements about unlicensed protests in support of imprisoned Kremlin critic Alexei Navalny.

-Russian courts previously imposed small fines on Google, Facebook and Twitter this year.
-The Moscow court’s decision on Friday was the first time that the amount of the fine was calculated on the basis of income.
+In 2021, a Russian court imposed small fines on Google, Facebook and Twitter.
+The Moscow court’s ruling is the first time that the amount of a fine has been calculated on the basis of income.

 Russian officials have also demanded that foreign tech giants store personal data of Russian citizens on Russian servers, threatening to fine or ban them if they do not comply.